neftjs/neft/index.coffee.md

 		try
 			func.apply context, args
-			null
+			return
 		catch err
 			err

 *Object* utils.errorToObject(*Error* error)
 -------------------------------------------

-Takes an *Error* instance and returns plain object with the *error* name and message.
+This function takes an *Error* instance and returns a plain object with the *error* name and message.

-This function is helpful to stringify errors.
-It's needed, because standard `Error` object marks *name* and *message* properties as not enumerable, so they are ommited.
+Standard error *name* and *message* properties are not enumerable.

 ```
 var error = new ReferenceError('error message!');